ExpediaGroup/housekeeping/README.md

 Within your application you will need to extend two base classes provided in the Housekeeping project: `com.hotels.housekeeping.model.LegacyReplicaPath` and `com.hotels.housekeeping.repository.LegacyReplicaPathRepository`.
 These classes provide default implementations of the LegacyReplicaPath `Entity` and the LegacyReplicaPathRepository `CrudRepository`.

-The `LegacyReplicaPath` should be extended when you wishes to store their legacy paths in a database schema with a name other than `housekeeping`, with a table name other than `legacy_replica_path` or both.
+The `LegacyReplicaPath` should be extended when you wishes to store your legacy paths in a database schema with a name other than `housekeeping`, with a table name other than `legacy_replica_path` or both.
 The class which extends LegacyReplicaPath must be annotated with the `@Entity` annotation and the `@Table` annotation.
 An example is given below which will provide the basis for creating a schema named `my_custom_schema` in your database, and a table named `legacy_replica_path` within the `my_custom_schema` schema.

       @Entity
       @Table(schema = "my_custom_schema", name = "legacy_replica_path",